 The tax rates for senior and junior taxing districts, excluding the state, must fit within an overall rate limit of $5.90 per $1,000 of assessed value.

-If the statutory $5.90 or constitutional $10 limit are exceeded, statute establishes the sequential order in which the levies must be proportionally reduced or eliminated (a process referred to as prorationing) to conform to the statutory and constitutional limits.
+If the statutory $5.90 or constitutional $10 limits are exceeded, statute establishes the sequential order in which the levies must be proportionally reduced or eliminated (a process referred to as prorationing) to conform to the statutory and constitutional limits.

 Some regular property tax levies—including levies for criminal justice purposes, port districts, and emergency medical services—are subject to the $10 constitutional limit but not the $5.90 aggregate rate limit.
-These levies have protections from general prorationing requirements and exist within the 50 cent "gap" that remains after subtracting the state levy and the $5.90 in local regular levies from the constitutional $10 limit per $1,000 of assessed value.
+These levies have protections from general prorationing requirements and exist within the 50-cent "gap" that remains after subtracting the state levy and the $5.90 in local regular levies from the constitutional $10 limit per $1,000 of assessed value.
 A specific order of portioning is provided within the "gap."

-Park and recreation districts.
+Park and Recreation Districts.

 A county is permitted to form a park and recreation district for purposes of providing leisure and recreational activities and facilities.
 A park and recreation district may impose a regular property tax levy of up to 60 cents per $1,000 of assessed value.
 A park and recreation district's regular levy is subject to the aggregate $5.90 limit and is considered a junior taxing district.